scikit-learn-contrib/scikit-matter/docs/source/selection.rst

                         # int, number of eigenvectors to use in computing pi
                         k = 1,

-                        # boolean, whether to orthogonalize after each selection, defaults to true
+                        # int, number of steps after which to recompute pi
-                        iterative = True,
+                        recompute_every = 1,

                         # float, threshold below which scores will be considered 0, defaults to 1E-12
                         tolerance=1E-12,